How to Choose the Best telescopes for viewing planets

 Advice

-3. Do not forget to check bulb type
+- Do not forget to check the bulb type

-Use your telescope to see the moon, aurora, planets
+Use your telescope to see the moon, aurora, and planets.

 When you’re looking at the moon, stars, and planets above the horizon, it’s pretty much a given that you’re going to have some pretty clear skies.
 But when you start trying to see individual grains of moon rock, the difference between the quality of your images can be staggering.
 Amateur telescope owners are used to this, and they don’t really consider the effect of reflector optics.
 Reflector optics, while not nearly as common as it once was, is extremely useful for astronomers.